networknt/yaml-rule-plugin/header-replace/README.md

 ```

 There is another use case to replace the targetHeader with a targetValue passed in from the rule action value.
 Here is the section of the actionValues for this use case.
 It will update the My-Header header to newToken.

+When the targetValue is sensitive, you should encrypt it with the light-4j encrypt utility or your customized utility.
+The encrypted value will be decrypted in the plugin.

+When the targetValue is sensitive, you should encrypt it with the light-4j encrypt utility or your customized utility.
+The encrypted value will be decrypted in the plugin.

 ```
       actionValues: